rlucente-se-jboss/redhawksdr-container/README.md

 additional work for the scripts to execute.

 ## Build the container image
+These instructions are based on the [container build instructions](https://redhawksdr.org/3.0.1/html/Containers/containerized-components.html) for RedHawkSDR.

 This will produce a very large container image (~4 GB) and take around an hour to complete.